Mastering Performance Review for a New Employee

 Objective assessment of the new hire’s performance is essential for providing constructive feedback and identifying areas for improvement.
 This includes:

-We understand that giving constructive feedback can be challenging.
-That’s why we have compiled a list of 45 negative feedback examples that are tactful.
-Feel free to share this resource with your team to help them navigate constructive feedback with confidence.
+We know that giving constructive feedback isn’t always easy.
+That’s why we’ve put together a list of 45 tactful negative feedback examples to help managers give clear, supportive guidance.
+Feel free to share this with your team!

 Step 5: Goal-Setting for the Future Performance Review for a New Employee